 Add another step to your Zap to Find User by Email in Slack.
 This works if your Google email login matches the email you use in Slack (something a lot of companies automate with Google Apps and Slack SSO).

 Go through the next step to associate your Slack workspace with your account.
-Then, in the following step, find the email column in your Google Sheets that was saved automatically upon form submission (using the Collect email addresses option).
+Then, in the following step, find the email column in your Google Form that was saved automatically upon form submission (using the Collect email addresses option).

 Test it all out and proceed when it's working.